CLAS-205/au24-site/docs/textbook/unit1/index.md

 ## Unit 1

-This'll be the Project 1 unit.
-Introduces bioscientific vocab for uses in naming and taxonomy.
-Outline of lessons:
+In Unit 1, you'll enter the world of Latin and Greek roots and learn how to identify and classify living organisms.
+The lessons are organized as follows:

-- Introduction to Greek and Latin
+- Introduction to Word-Building
-- Language Quirks
+- Latin and Greek Language Quirks
+- Building Vocabulary
 - Taxonomy
 - Scientific Naming Conventions
 - Project

-Need vocabulary lists at the end of each lesson.
-Possibly accompanied by readings?